hoangsonww/AI-ML-Classifiers/README.md

 - A video file or image file for testing the classifiers
 - A stable internet connection (for downloading model weights and dependencies)
 - A working speaker or headphones (for speech recognition)
+- Additionally, if you would like to train the sentiment classifier, you will need:
+  - A machine with sufficient computational resources
+  - The large training data file (`training.1600000.processed.noemoticon.csv`) or the small dataset generated from it (`small_dataset.csv`)
+- And if you would like to use the website version of this app, you will also need to install Flask and Flask-SocketIO.

 It is also **recommended** to use a virtual environment to use these classifiers.
 You can create a virtual environment using `venv` or `conda`: